Industry Insights

 • Provide comfortable, clean waiting areas with amenities

-2. Train for Empathy, Not Just Competence
+2. Train the Front Desk for Warmth, Not Just Throughput

-3. Close the Loop on Every Complaint
+3. Close the Loop on Every Operational Complaint

 • Respond to negative feedback within 24 hours